 Professor Rosenthal's Regrading Policy

 Students are sometimes unhappy with the grades they receive on assignments (tests, exams, homeworks, essays, etc.), and want a regrade.
 This document explains my policies about that.
 In brief, it distinguishes between grading errors, and grading judgements.
 For grading errors, a regrade should indeed be requested as soon as possible.
 But for grading judgements, a regrade is not advisable and might well lead to a lower grade.
+And often, what seem like grading errors are really just grading judgements so they should not be regraded!
 Further details follow.

 Grading Errors